christianharris-3/PyUI/README.md

 A simple rectangle with no additional function.
 ### Circle
 A circle is actually a rect object, with equal width and height and roundedcorners set to half the width(radius), creating a circle from the same rect object.
 This means it can be treated the same way a Rect is.
+### Search Bar
+A composite object made of a textbox, 2 buttons and some text.
+Whatever function is inputed as the command will be run when a user clicks the enter key, or the search button.
+The cross just wipes the textbox, and text arguement is used to create the display text.

 ## Using Gui Objects
 Using the ui object, objects can be accessed and deleted.